 Yes, May 1 – also know as May Day – is historically a time to celebrate the Earth’s fertile season.
 But our tradition has less lofty origins.

-Last year we returned the favor with a May Day basket of our own.
+The next year we returned the favor with a May Day basket of our own.
 But we decided that instead of filling it with candy and other small chotchkies, we’d use flowers we collected in our neighborhood.

 We think our May Day basket turned out quite well (though we need to improve our stealthiness at drop off).

 Wanna make your own?
 The National Wildlife Federation has easy-to-follow instructions on how to make a May Day basket, which are so simple even I could do it.

 - Have fun decorating the basket.
 The Big Explorer drew flowers and wrote “Happy May Day” on his.
 You could also use paints.

 - When you go flower picking, stick to flowers that are already plentiful or from your own garden.
 Some weeds are pretty, too.

 - Look before you pick!
 Beware of bees and other critters that might be inside flowers.